dotnetpowered/dotnetpowered/README.md

 ## Brian Ritchie
 CTO, Architect, Coder.
-Solving problems with technology.
+Solving problems with technology and sharing what I've learned along the way.

 I'm currently CTO at [XeoHealth Corporation](https://www.xeohealth.com), a leader in Healthcare Real-time Adjudication and pursuing my Masters in Computer Science at [Georgia Tech](https://www.gatech.edu/).